craigl33/pypsa-rsa/docs/archive/tutorials.rst

     This configuration is set to download a reduced data set via the rules :mod:`retrieve_databundle`, :mod:`retrieve_natura_raster`, :mod:`retrieve_cutout` totalling at less than 250 MB.
     The full set of data dependencies would consume 5.3 GB.
-    For more information on the data dependencies of PyPSA-RSA, continue reading :ref:`data`.
+    For more information on the data dependencies of PyPSA-ZA, continue reading :ref:`data`.

-How to customise PyPSA-RSA?
+How to customise PyPSA-ZA?
 =============================

 Model setup: model_file.xlsx